Paul McDonald (American football)

-Paul Brian McDonald (born February 23, 1958) is a former American football quarterback in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
-He played college football at the University of Southern California.
+Paul Brian McDonald (born February 23, 1958) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
+He played college football for the USC Trojans, earning second-team All-American honors in 1979.

-Early years
+Early life

 McDonald attended Bishop Amat Memorial High School.
 He received All-state honors in football as a senior.
 He accepted a football scholarship from the University of Southern California.
 As a true freshman, he was the third-string quarterback behind Vince Evans and Rob Hertel.
 As a sophomore, he was promoted to backup quarterback behind Hertel after Evans graduated.